RockLib/RockLib.Analyzers/docs/RockLib0003.md

 sidebar_label: 'RockLibLoggerProvider has missing logger'
 ---

+# :warning: Deprecation Warning :warning:

+This library has been deprecated and will no longer receive updates.

+---

-# RockLib0003: RockLibLoggerProvider has missing logger
+## RockLib0003: RockLibLoggerProvider has missing logger

 ## Cause